-CELEBRATING 25 YEARS OF EXCELLENCE IN MARTIAL ARTS, SELF-DEFENCE AND FITNESS IN PERTH NORTHERN SUBURBS
+BUILDING CONFIDENCE AND CHARACTER THROUGH MARTIAL ARTS, SELF-DEFENCE AND FITNESS IN PERTH’S NORTHERN SUBURBS SINCE 1993

-My name is Shihan Ross Taylor (5th Dan Black Belt) and I am the founder and Master Instructor of the West Coast Aikido Martial Arts Academy of Western Australia located in Wangara WA.
+My name is Sensei Ross Taylor (5th Dan Black Belt) and I am the founder and Master Instructor of the West Coast Aikido Martial Arts Academy of Western Australia located in Wangara WA.

 As a defence based martial art and discipline, Aikido will improve all areas of your life.
 You will reduce stress, improve your fitness, become more self-disciplined, have greater focus, awareness, confidence, elevated self-esteem and get more out of life!